wookayin/is_mosh/README.md

 Detects whether the current shell is running under [mosh][mosh] or not.

-It even works in a shell running inside tmux sessions, attached from a mosh session.
+It even works in a shell running inside tmux sessions, when attached from a mosh session.

+> [!IMPORTANT]
+> mosh 1.4+ now supports 24-bit color support (since October 2022) so you will probably no longer need this.
+> This project is archived, but `is_mosh` would still work as designed.

 Usage
 -----